 Those people (with poor memory) were then enrolled in phase 2 of the study, where they all received either a placebo for 60 days or 2000 mg of citicoline for 60 days.
 In the end, 2000 mg of citicoline improved verbal memory more than the placebo.

-In a 1997 study titled Citicoline improves memory performance in elderly subjects, 24 people with memory issues were enrolled in this 4 week study.
+In a study 24 people with memory issues were followed for 4-weeks.
 People either received 500 or 1000 mg of citicoline per day or 300 mg citicoline combined with a heart disease drug called nimodipine.
 The results showed that citicoline improved people's recalling words but not in recognizing objects.

-In a 2004 review of previous citicoline research titled, Cytidinediphosphocholine (CDP choline) for cognitive and behavioural disturbances associated with chronic cerebral disorders in the elderly, the researchers noted that there was evidence that CDP choline helped memory.
+In a review paper looking at previous research, the researchers noted that there was evidence that CDP choline helped memory.
 They found no evidence that it helped attention span.

 Citicoline And Alzheimer's

-A 1999 study titled Double-blind placebo-controlled study with citicoline in APOE genotyped Alzheimer's disease patients.
-Effects on cognitive performance, brain bioelectrical activity and cerebral perfusion.
-This study included 30 people with mild to moderate Alzheimer's disease.
+Researchers in Spain did a study involving 30 people with mild to moderate Alzheimer's disease.
 People were given 1000 mg of citicoline for 12 weeks.
 Two weeks after that, they were given a placebo for 12 weeks.
 Compared to the placebo, improvements were seen although they were not deemed “significant” from a statistics point of view.

 Searching the National Library of Medicine, I found these relevant human studies:

-An open-label study to elucidate the effects of standardized Bacopa monnieri extract in the management of symptoms of attention-deficit hyperactivity disorder in children.
-In this study, 31 kids with ADHD were given 225 mg of bacopa per day or a placebo for 6 months.
+An investigation involving 31 kids with ADHD who were given 225 mg of bacopa per day or a placebo for 6 months.
 Researchers noted that bacopa helped ADHD more than a placebo.

 One problem with this study was that the kids and researchers all knew who was getting which treatment.
 This type of study design may result in errors in the results and is less reliable than a randomized, double blind placebo study.